Cloth Dolls Antique to Vintage

 ca. 1890s Julia Beecher baby missionary rag doll

-Martha L. Wellington Doll Company 1883+ Brookline, Massachusetts USA – made flesh colored cloth stockinette or leather baby dolls with a wire frame inside the head for shape, pressed and painted facial features, painted arms and lower legs stuffed with cotton, doll marked with a oval label Patented Jan.
+1883+ Martha L. Wellington Doll Company of Brookline, Massachusetts USA – made flesh colored cloth stockinette or leather baby dolls with a wire frame inside the head for shape, pressed and painted facial features, painted arms and lower legs stuffed with cotton, doll marked with a oval label Patented Jan.
 8, 1883.

-Art Fabric Mills Company 1900-1910, then Selchow & Richter 1911-1930 USA – Edgar Newell the company president created a cutout printed cloth infant doll named Life-Size Doll, in sizes 8 to 30″ tall, colorful lithograph facial features, hair, tall black boots, undergarment and printed on bottom of foot, doll mark Art Fabric Mills New York Pat.
+1900-1910 Art Fabric Mills Company, then Selchow & Richter 1911-1930 USA – Edgar Newell the company president created a cutout printed cloth infant doll named Life-Size Doll, in sizes 8 to 30″ tall, colorful lithograph facial features, hair, tall black boots, undergarment and printed on bottom of foot, doll mark Art Fabric Mills New York Pat.
 Feb.
 13, 1900.
 Some Art Fabric Mills cloth doll names are: Baby doll, Billy doll, Bridget doll, Buster Brown doll 16″, Cry Baby Pin Cushion doll, Diana doll, Dolly Dimple, Foxy Grandpa doll, Merrie Marie doll, 1907 The Newlyweds Kid, baby Snookums cloth doll of the comic strip The Newlyweds, a character by George McManus, Topsy dolls and Uncle doll.

 ca. 1901 Albert Bruckner Babyland cloth rag doll